heikkilv/VISDOM-data-management-system/documentation/adapters/gitlab/README.md

 The Swagger UI interface will be available at the address: `http://HOST_NAME:HOST_PORT/swagger`

+The web page that can be used to see the running and completed Spark jobs will be available at the port defined by `SPARK_PORT` on the host machine.

 ## API for the GitLab data adapter

 | Endpoint      | Description                                                               |